-Justification of Red List Category
+Justification of Red List category

-It breeds in large open lowland sedge fen mires and similarly structured marshy habitats with a water depth of 1-10 cm (BirdLife International 2008, Aquatic Warbler Conservation Team 1999).
+It breeds in large open lowland sedge fen mires and similarly structured marshy habitats with a water depth of 1-10 cm (Aquatic Warbler Conservation Team 1999, BirdLife International 2008).
 In strongly euthrophic habitat the species is more or less dependent on human management to maintain open habitat, while in poorer areas water table variation may be sufficient to maintain suitability; however the species avoids very poor mires (BirdLife International 2008).
 Targeted agri-environment schemes can maintain suitable breeding habitat for the species in central Europe, especially where conservation action has already taken place (BirdLife International 2008).
-The highest densities of singing males were found where vegetation was between 60-90cm high and densities increased with percentage ground cover by water (Kloskowski et al. 2015).
-On migration the species uses low stands of sedges and reeds, seemingly the latter for resting and the former for feeding (Bargain 2002).
-The sites where it is found during migration are mostly coastal marshes, lagoons and estuaries, but there are also regular records at sites along large rivers (de By 1990).
-It winters in the grassy saline Scirpus, Eleocharis and Oryza marshes of the Senegal and Niger deltas (Flade et al. 2011).
+The highest densities of singing males were found where vegetation was between 60 and 90 cm high and densities increased with percentage of ground covered by water (Kloskowski et al. 2015).
+In some coastal areas, the species will nest in the sedge-like salt marsh-grass-sea spurrey plant community (Dyrcz et al. 2020).

 Uncontrolled fires in spring and summer pose a direct threat to birds and nests, and can burn out the upper peat layer of fens (Aquatic Warbler Conservation Team 1999, BirdLife International 2008), although in certain locations controlled burning on frozen ground in winter may increase the density of singing males in following seasons (Grzywaczewski et al. 2014).
-Similarly, grazing at too high an intensity, cutting too early or too frequently may cause significant local reductions in breeding success (BirdLife International 2008).
-In the wintering grounds, agricultural cultivation and irrigation (creation of rice and sugar cane plantations), drought, wetland drainage, intensive grazing, succession to scrub, desertification and salinisation of irrigated soils are all potential threats (Aquatic Warbler Conservation Team 1999, M. Flade and L. Lachmann in litt.
-2007).
+Similarly, grazing at too high an intensity, cutting too early or too frequently may cause significant local reductions in breeding success (BirdLife International 2008, Ž. Morkv?nas in litt.
+2016).

 Conservation Actions Underway

 12-13 cm.
 Small, heavily streaked, buff-and-black warbler.
-Strong black streaking on mantle bordered by pale tramlines.
+Strong black streaking on mantle bordered by pale "tramlines".
 Pale coronal stripe with black border.
 Pale lores.
 Streaked back, rump and uppertail-coverts.
 Finely streaked breast.
 Similar spp.
 Sedge Warbler A. schoenobaenus generally browner and less streaked.
-Lacks strongly streaked mantle and pale tramlines, pale coronal stripe and streaks on breast.
+Lacks strongly streaked mantle and pale "tramlines", pale coronal stripe and streaks on breast.
 Song more complex and varied with mimicry and distinctive sweet notes.
 Voice Series of simple trills and short whistles, given from vegetation or short song flight.
 Does not mimic extensively.
 Low tuk or dry churr call.

 Text account compilers

-BirdLife International (2020) Species factsheet: Acrocephalus paludicola.
-Downloaded from http://www.birdlife.org on 21/01/2020.
-Recommended citation for factsheets for more than one species: BirdLife International (2020) IUCN Red List for birds.
-Downloaded from http://www.birdlife.org on 21/01/2020.
+BirdLife International (2023) Species factsheet: Acrocephalus paludicola.
+Downloaded from http://datazone.birdlife.org/species/factsheet/aquatic-warbler-acrocephalus-paludicola on 27/09/2023.
+Recommended citation for factsheets for more than one species: BirdLife International (2023) IUCN Red List for birds.
+Downloaded from http://datazone.birdlife.org on 27/09/2023.